Jaime, Duke of Braganza

 Jaime of Braganza (1479 – 20 September 1532) was the 4th Duke of Braganza and the 2nd Duke of Guimarães, among other titles.
-He is known for reviving the wealth and power of the House of Braganza which had been confiscated by King John II of Portugal.
+He saw his father Fernando II executed for treason, and his family exiled.
+After King John II’s death, King Manuel I restored their wealth in 1498.
+Jaime built a new palace, was briefly heir presumptive, and later avoided punishment for killing his wife by conquering Azamor in Morocco.

 Life

 Born in 1479, Jaime I of Braganza was young when he witnessed the arrest and execution of his father, Fernando II, Duke of Braganza, and of his uncle, Diogo, Duke of Viseu and Duke of Beja.
 They were both executed for treason when King John II discovered a plot among the nobility against the Crown.
 After his father's death, Jaime's family, the House of Braganza, were banished to Castile and their properties and vast wealth were seized by the Portuguese Crown.

 After King John II's death in 1495, the throne passed to his first cousin, King Manuel I of Portugal.
 In 1498, King Manuel I, having been a powerful nobleman before his ascension to the throne, forgave the House of Braganza and welcomed them back to Portugal.
 He returned all their possessions and then some, but demanded devout loyalty from Duke Jaime of Braganza.
 Seeking to demonstrate the power of the House of Braganza after his wealth was returned, Jaime declined to live at Vila Viçosa Castle (owing to its association with his father's betrayal and murder) and built the Ducal Palace of Vila Viçosa as his seat.
 It was a sumptuous Portuguese Renaissance palace in the Alentejo province of Portugal.